Bordeaux is the most popular wine region in the world.

 Left Bank: Southwest

 : Cabernet Sauvignon

-is king (blended with Merlot, Cabernet Franc, Carménère, Petit Verdot).
+(blended with Merlot, Cabernet Franc, Carménère, Petit Verdot).

 : rockier, gravel, deposit of limestone.

 In the wine world, bad soil means good wine.

 The more the roots have to struggle for nutrients, the better the quality.

 Rocky soils + hillsides = best drainage: too much water gives a watery berry.